diodechain/website/_posts/2019-07-29-mitm-attacks-and-why-its-time-to-start-thinking-about-decentralized-pki.md

 - /blockchain/MITM-attacks-and-why-it's-time-to-start-thinking-about-decentralized-PKI-19210/
 ---

 Picture this: you’re sitting in a coffee shop with your laptop, and find yourself trying to connect to the internet, like most people, using a public WiFi connection provided by the coffee shop.
 Wouldn’t it be nice to book a hotel room over the weekend, you ask your partner?
+This everyday scenario highlights why secure access matters across the decentralized web and modern chatting apps.

 You click on an online reservation website, search for a hotel room to book, and you’re looking forward to the vacation.
 You may not be aware that the corner sits a stranger using a laptop spoofing the public WiFi connections.
-This is a common cyber attack scenario known as [Man-In-The-Middle (MITM) attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).
+This is a common cyber attack scenario known as [Man-In-The-Middle (MITM) attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack), and it’s one of the reasons secure communication matters on today’s decentralized web.

 A MITM attack is when an attacker intercepts a communication between the two parties.
 Your personal data such as your credit card numbers and your social media user login credentials can easily be intercepted if not properly protected in a MITM attack.